fpereiro/tnote/index.md

          "name": "...",
          // (bpm must be an integer)
          "bpm": ...,
-         // (bpb represents `beats per bar` and indicates how many quarter notes fit in a bar; it must be an integer) "bpb": ...,
+         // (bpb represents `beats per bar` and indicates how many quarter notes fit in a bar) "bpb": ...,
          // (the content of `notes` is specified in the next example)
          notes: [...]